 Best Uses for Hiking Shoes

 “Hiking” covers various ways to connect your feet to a trail.
 Depending on how long you want to be out, how much weight you plan to carry, and your general foot support needs, you'll want to look for certain types of footwear.
-Here, we'll break down general types of hiking and what kinds of shoes work best in each situation.
+Here, we'll break down general hiking types and what shoes work best in each situation.

 Pack Weight Considerations

-We'll refer to different size loads for hiking and backpacking.
-In general, loads greater than around 15% of your body weight (like what most people carry in a 55+L backpack) are considered “heavy.”
-Loads around 10-12% of your body weight (typical for a full 20L daypack) we consider to be “medium”.
-And packs that are less than about 8% of your body weight (such as in a hydration pack or small daypack) we will consider a “light” load.
+We'll refer to different-sized loads for hiking and backpacking.
+In general, loads greater than 15% of your body weight (like most people carry in a 55+L backpack) are considered “heavy.”
+Loads around 10-12% of your body weight (typical for a full 20L daypack), which we consider “medium”.
+And packs less than 8% of your body weight (such as in a hydration pack or small daypack) are a “light” load.

 Thru-Hiking

-Starting on the most extreme end of the hiking spectrum, thru-hikes are long-distance hikes on trails such as the Pacific Crest Trail, the Appalachian Trail, or the Continental Divide Trail.
+Thru-hikes are long-distance hikes on trails such as the Pacific Crest Trail, the Appalachian Trail, or the Continental Divide Trail, starting on the most extreme end of the hiking spectrum.
 These massive undertakings involve weeks or even months spent backpacking, and many who seek to accomplish these exceptional distances value low weight and comfort over all else.
 Many thru-hikers spend months training in trail running shoes and counting ounces to lighten their loads.
 Others align themselves more with backpackers than fastpackers, opting for a few extra ounces in foot support by wearing hiking shoes.

 Backpacking with Medium to Light Loads